Raised for charity

 My show in 2018 was pretty simple, mainly because I only had 6 "channels" (outlets that turn on and off) to work with.
 It has lights on bushes, posts, 3 trees in the yard, and a small section with 2 trees and a fence.
 Here's a video of the show.

 The year after that, I decided to go a little bit bigger.
-I bought a Light-O-Rama showtime central and AC 16-channel controller, Which is basically like the box I had previously but you can add more of them, controls sixteen ports instead of six, and you can program yourself with the help of the showtime central, which is a replacement for using a computer.
+I bought a Light-O-Rama showtime central and AC 16-channel controller.
+It's bacically like that box but you can add more of them, controls 16 ports, and you can program yourself.
+I controlled it with the showtime central, which is a replacement for using a computer to run the display.
 That year I also decided I wanted to do my show for charity.
-It was a tough choice on which charity to pick, but after a little bit of debate, I decided on my local food pantry, The Oshkosh Area Community Pantry .
-After the display was over, I counted the donations including doubling from a company that preferred to stay anonymous, and came out with around $2100 towards the pantry.
+It was a tough choice on which charity to pick, but after a little bit of debate I decided on my local food pantry, The Oshkosh Area Community Pantry .
+After the display was over, I counted the donations including doubling from a foundation, and came out with around $2100 towards the pantry.
 I made it my goal to get to $3000 the year after that.
-Through all of this, I had six stories done on me.
-Here's 5 of them, because 1 of them was in the newspaper.
+Through all of this, I had 6 stories done on me.
+Here's 5 of them, because 1 was in the newspaper.
 WBAY Beginning of the year Spectrum News WeAreGreenBay article WBAY end of the year Fox 11 story

-My show in 2019 had one big thing that I haven't ever seen on any other show: Giant mega arches that go all the way over my driveway.
-Other than that, My show had pretty much the same things as the year before, but I changed up how I plugged everything in so instead of big groups of lights, everything could be turned on individually.
+My show in 2019 had one big thing that I havn't ever seen on any other show: Giant mega arches that go all the way over my driveway.
+Other than that, my show had pretty much the same things as the year before, but instead of big groups of lights being turned on, everything could be turned on individually.
 Here's a video of how it looked.

 In 2020, I decided to add something big.
-I bought a Light-O-Rama Pixie16 controller, which is a controller that doesn't just turn lights on and off but can set any bulb of special strands to any color and brightness.
-It took a while to learn how to program but added a lot to the show experience.
-This year, two other major events occured.
-One was the first "Collaboration of Lights", which was an event where my show and three other local light shows teamed up on December 11th and 12th, got a few local business sponsorships, and all supported NAMI, The National Alliance on Mental Illness .
-I also did a toffee and fudge fundraiser where my Nana donated her time and resources to make toffee and fudge that I sold.
-In all, I got $3332.13 to donate to charity with the help of some local business sponsors.
-In 2020, I got two stories done on me.
-Both of them were from WBAY.
-Collaboration of Lights WBAY story WBAY story
+I bought a Light-O-Rama Pixie16 controller, which is a controller that doesn't just turn lights on and off, but can set any bulb of special strands to any color and brightness.
+It took a while to learn how to program, but added a lot to the show experience.
+This year, 2 major events happened.
+One was the first "Collaboration of Lights", which was an event where my show and 3 other local light shows teamed up on December 11th and 12th, got a few local buisness sponsorships, and all supported NAMI, The National Alliance on Mental Illness .
+I also did a toffee and fudge fundraiser where my Nana donated her time and resorces to make toffee and fudge that I sold.
+In all, I donated $3332.13 to charity, with the help of some local buisness sponsors.
+In 2020, there were 2 news stories done on me.
+Both of them were from WBAY: Collaboration of Lights WBAY story WBAY story

-With my new controller in 2020, I Replaced my mega arches with the special lights and added five smaller arches in the front of my yard that had the special lights on them.
+With my new controller in 2020, I Replaced my mega arches with the RBG pixel lights and added 5 smaller arches in the front of my yard that had RGB lights.
 Here's one of the songs from that show.

 You can find my light display on 1874 Westbreeze Drive.
-My show runs from 5-9 on normal days and 5-10 on friday and saturday.
+My show runs from 5-9pm Sunday through Thursday and 6-10pm on Friday and Saturday.
 My show starts on Thanksgiving day and runs until New Year's day.